krishnakadiyala/NPAcourse/labs/Lab_12_Exploring_Netmiko.md

 >>>
 ```

-You can always view the output coming back from the device saving it to a variable.
+You can always view the output coming back from the device by saving it to a variable.

 ##### Step 9